appium/appium-xcuitest-driver/README.md

 ### mobile: terminateApp

-Terminates the given app on the device under test.
+Terminates the given app on the device under test via [XCTest's terminate](https://developer.apple.com/documentation/xctest/xcuiapplication/1500637-terminate) API.
 If the app is not installed an exception is thrown.
 If the app is not running then nothing is done.

 #### Arguments